jackobailey/PollBasePro/README.md

-electorate intending to vote for them at the next election. **They hold a lead over the Labour Party** of 3% (95% CI: -3% to 8%). **This puts the Labour Party in second place** on 38% (95% CI: 35% to 41%) of the vote. **In third place is the Liberal Democrats**, who gain the support of around 9% (95% CI: 8% to 11%) of voters.
+electorate intending to vote for them at the next election. **They hold a lead over the Labour Party** of 3% (95% CI: -3% to 8%). **This puts the Labour Party in second place** on 38% (95% CI: 35% to 41%) of the vote. **In third place is the Liberal Democrats**, with support from 9% (95% CI: 8% to 11%) of voters.

 ## Notes, Usage, and Attribution